Hierosoft/linux-preinstall/readme.md

 - `cleanif`: Remove files from directory 1 if they exist in directory 2 (great for if you unzip or copy a load of files to the wrong place!)
-- `unredirect_md`: Change every redirect in a Markdown file to a real URL, whether there is an encoded URL in any query param or there is a 302 response.
+- `unredirect_md`: Change every redirect in a Markdown file to a real URL, whether there is an encoded URL in any query param (such as `q=https%3A%2F%2Fblendermarket.com%2Fproducts%2FNatureClicker`) or there is a 302 response.

 ## Changelog